kfatehi/dotclock/README.md

 dotclock
 ---

-per-project work timer using git and the cli
+Simple command-line oriented work timer.

-creates, manages, and maintains files in a directory ".clock" in any directory in which you wish to manage time.
+creates, manages, and maintains time entries in json files (your username being the filename) in a special subdirectory `.clock` in any directory in which you `dotclock in`

 your identity is maintained by whatever output is gained from querying the current user (e.g. process.env.USER)

 ## Install

-install with `npm -g install dotclock`
+install globally with `npm -g install dotclock`

 dotclock provides an executable `dotclock`